 Because the orbit of CHEOPS precesses in one year (remaining perpendicular to the direction vector of the Sun), the telescope sees different patches of the sky along the year.
 The instantaneous visibility of CHEOPS is approximately similar to that of a ground-based telescope located close to the equator at the same date.
-Monthly visibility maps (together with the data used to generate them) can be found by following the link on the Guest Observers Webpage and are also gathered in Figure 5.
+Monthly visibility maps (together with the data used to generate them) can be found on the ESA GO website (AD2) and are shown in Figure 5.